yduong/GiveMeSomeCredit/README.md

+## Note book: give_me_some_credit.ipynb tries to solve the problem in Kaggle: https://www.kaggle.com/c/GiveMeSomeCredit/overview

-1. Tell us how you validate your model, which, and why you chose such evaluation technique(s).
+1. how you validate your model, which, and why you chose such evaluation technique(s).
-- I use AUC to validate the mode.
+- AUC is used to validate the mode.
 It is because our data is very imbalanced and positive data should be as equally important as negative data.
 AUC metric is a good option for that.

 2. What is AUC?
 Why do you think AUC was used as the evaluation metric for such a problem?
 What are